 Data from the Shawnee Steel Slag Bed Reclamation project pre-construction monitoring show pH and net acidity at project discharge and along the mainstem of Monday Creek, shown above.
-Pre-construction data shows pH in the range of 6.5 to 6.7 and net alkaline conditions in the range of -14 to -19 at the effluent and downstream of the project on Monday Creek.
-Post-construction data will be evaluated and reported in the 2009 annual report.
+Pre-construction data shows pH in the range of 6.5 to 6.7 and net alkaline conditions in the range of 14 to 19 mg/l at the effluent and downstream of the project on Monday Creek.
+Post-construction data shows pH in the range of 6.6 to 6.9 and net alkaline conditions continue to rise in the range of -29 to -36 mg/l at the effluent and downstream of the Shawnee SLB project, thus meeting the project goal with pH values between 6 and 9 and alkalinity concentrations of 30 mg/l.